Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 I used Dev tools quite alot throughout my testing process to see if variables were being called.
 I did this through the console, and would constantly console.log to see if they were working. this technique i found very helpful as if the console wouldnt output the varibales, i would know something is wrong and go back to the code to correct it.

 # Known Bugs and fixes

-- My landing page main content wasnt responsive.
-I added bootstrap elements such as 'text-center' and 'container-fluid' to ensure it was able to be viewed on smaller screens.
+1. The landing page main content wasnt responsive.
+  - I added bootstrap elements and classes thoughout the HTML such as 'text-center' and 'container-fluid' to ensure it was able to be viewed on smaller screens and responsiveness    would be smooth

-- my footer was responsive on some devices but not all.
-I made a seperate media query for the specific device size in order to ensure the footer stayed at the bottom for all viewports.
+2. The footer was responsive on some devices but not all.
+    - I made a seperate media query for the specific device size in order to ensure the footer stayed at the bottom of the page for all viewports.

-- My reset button wasnt working on the game page as it would only reset the moves and not the score.
-I added : result.innerHTML = 0; to the reset function.
+3. The reset button wasnt working on the game page as it would only reset the moves and not the score.
-These issues were fixed with the help of tutor support and Harry Leepz from Slack

-Although some issues were fixed, there are a couple that still need trouble shooting.
-For an example, the users are able to spam click the cards on the game which can sometimes result in cards not flipping back down.
-Also, if one card is clicked twice, the score can go up as the same card ID i clicked.
-I hope to fix these issues when i have more of an understanding on Javascript.
+    - I added : result.innerHTML = 0; to the reset function in my JavaScript in order for the result count to be reset to 0.

+4. The reset button wasnt shuffling the cards

+5. Users are able to spam click the cards causing the game to crash.
+    - I wanted to ensure that the player is unable to click more than 2 cards at a time until the code checks if the cards match.

+6. The contact form wasnt functioning.
+    - I added the form element to HTML and added input fields.
+I then created a JS file for the contact form which allowed me to add if statements for when error messages would appear.
+I also added an alert message for when the message was successfully sent through an if statement which checked if the amount of errors were equal to 0.

 ## Deployment